shy2net/nodejs-angular-starter/README.md

 ### On Windows

 Make sure to install [git bash](https://git-scm.com/downloads), this allows you to run `bash` commands which are essential for the build process.
-You can use any other bash for windows, as long as it can run the scripts this template relays on (`./install_all.sh, predebug.sh, build.sh`).
+You can use any other bash for windows, as long as it can run the scripts this template relays on (`./install_all.sh, predebug.sh, build.sh, test.sh`).

 **Make sure to add bash to your system 'PATH'.**